Unusually large tip returned by honest B.C. restaurant - Caledonia Courier

 Barbara said as news of the the incident has spread, the restaurant has been promoted within the disability community in Vernon as a place that is safe for people to go, “where they’re not going to be ripped off.”

-In an era when people with disabilities sometimes get taken advantage of more often than many of us realize, a safe place is a “big deal.”
+In an era when people with disabilities sometimes get taken advantage of more often than many of us realize, she added, a safe place is a “big deal.”

 @VernonNews